907sjl/referrals_powerbi/README.md

   )
   , 0)
 ```
 Customized date criteria is used to create the historical average rates for the previous 12 months and the previous three months.
-The customization has two goals, to include referrals as of the previous 12 monthly periods and to include referrals that reached 30 days of age in each of those months.
+The customized criteria in this measure has two goals, to include referrals as of the previous 12 monthly periods and to include referrals that reached 30 days of age in each of those months.

 The FILTER function forcefully overrides any other filters on **Standard Calendar** and the ALL function includes all records in this filter regardless of the slicer selection.
 Because FILTER is used instead of KEEPFILTERS this measure will not cooperate with date criteria in other measures.
 This measure stands alone without building upon other measures even if they are similar.